shwetank/extension-docs/tut_testing.md

 ## Loading an unpacked extension

 You do not need to create an extension package before you test it.
 You can start just from the time you create a new directory for your extension.
-Once you have all your necessery files in place (like the manifest file, icons, background scripts, etc) you can load the extension in *Developer Mode* just by clicking '*Load Extension*, and then select the directory of that extension.
+Once you have all your necessary files in place (like the manifest file, icons, background scripts, etc) you can load the extension in *Developer Mode* just by clicking '*Load Extension*, and then select the directory of that extension.

 Doing this will create an entry for that extension in the page, like so: